Atalanta/cucumber-chef/README.md

 Once you've got your test lab set up, and you've generated a project, it's time to crack on with writing a test.
 The basic idea is this:

-1) An infrastructure requirement is established
+1. An infrastructure requirement is established
-2) Write a cucumber feature that expresses the required behaviour of the infrastructure requirement
+2. Write a cucumber feature that expresses the required behaviour of the infrastructure requirement
-3) Write steps that will build this infrastructure environment on the test lab, using the step definitions provided - these include the ability to create a container, apply roles to it, and destroy it again.
+3. Write steps that will build this infrastructure environment on the test lab, using the step definitions provided - these include the ability to create a container, apply roles to it, and destroy it again.
-4) Write cookbooks and recipes and supporting code to make the test pass
+4. Write cookbooks and recipes and supporting code to make the test pass

 ### Container Details

 All containers operate off a bridged interface on the test-lab.
 All outbound, non-local traffic from the LXC containers are NAT'd through the test-lab and off to the outside world.
 This bridged interface on the test-lab is configured as follows:

+    CIDR: 192.168.0.0/16
     IP Address: 192.168.255.254
     Netmask: 255.255.255.0
     Broadcast: 192.168.255.255